 It does have a large bin but weighs only 10 pounds.
 The two lithium ion batteries combined will give this around 50 minutes of run time.

 Wow.
 This allows this to clean up to 2,500 square feet based on reviews.

 Why is it number 2?

-The biggest reason for me is the run time.
-50 minutes is a very generous run time for a cordless.
 So far this is the longest running cordless cleaner I’ve reviewed so far.
 The next longest would be the Rowenta Delta Force that has a 45 minute run time but the later only uses a Nickel Cadmium battery that takes 16 hours to fully charge.

 Oh and this comes with a 5 year warranty, one of the longest in the industry.

 Are there any downsides?